Nothing New for a Year – Spring Update

 My bottle is on the left with the cap off.
 The bottle she gifted me is on the right.

 Here she is filling my bottle:

-I knew I set it down on one of the theatre chairs but then it disappeared.
+I knew I set it down on one of the theater chairs but then it disappeared.
 I searched and searched and couldn’t find it.
 The next day I went back and did some more searching.
-I stuffed my hand really dip into one of the seats and found it tucked way into the base of the chair.
+I stuffed my hand really deep into one of the seats and found it tucked way into the base of the chair.
 That was a close call because they almost had to buy a new one to replace it, which would have been the first new purchase.

 Easily one of the most challenging parts of not getting anything new is being comfortable with saying no. Just about everyone I know feels rude saying no to a gift.
 I totally understand this as I’ve felt it hundreds of times in my 30-year life.
 But for me, it truly is more important to be able to politely decline and not end up with cupboards and shelves full of stuff that I don’t want or need.
 Because it really does add up.
-There’s absolutely nothing wrong about kindly saying that you don’t need something.
+There’s absolutely nothing wrong with kindly saying that you don’t need something.
 We must put our priority more on the Earth as a whole, and sometimes that might mean a slightly awkward situation, but once you get used to it and become comfortable, then that comfort is more likely to pass on to the person giving you something.
 This has been my experience and I wanted to share this for anyone who would like to be able to politely decline things that they don’t need.

 It’s hard to never buy anything new again.
 Maybe it’s not even really possible.
-But it’s not as hard to cut out the junky stuff and fill it with a more purposeful and meaningful life.
+But it’s not so hard to cut out the junky stuff and fill it with a more purposeful and meaningful life.